The Three C’s of Hiring: Character, Competence, ChemistrySep 26, 2023

 Do they collaborate well, sharing ideas and not trying to take all the credit?
 Do others perform better because of them?
 Does their presence bring the team morale up or pull it down?

 In the sports world, this is called measuring the intangibles.
 Why do some teams outperform others that have more talent?
 Most of the time, it’s because of team chemistry.
-It may be hard to measure, but when you don’t have it, you find out fast.
+It may be hard to measure, but when you don’t have it, you find out fast, like when Donna met her new co-worker, Craig, on the show Parks and Rec.

 Reference checks can help you a lot in this part of the interview process.
 Try to pick up on whether past employers were sad to see the employee go and what was the impact of their leaving.
 Chemistry is also why it’s important to involve peers in the interview process.
 Future co-workers can often give you a read on how adding a new person would impact their current chemistry.